AnaAdascalitei/play_with_data_python/README.md

 I used the libraries:

- *panda - clean, filter and anylize data
+ * panda - clean, filter and anylize data;
- *matplotlib - create bar, charts to view patterns
+ * matplotlib - create bar, charts to view patterns.

 The code is written in anaconda - spider.

 This project processes data from Netflix viewing csv using python.
 It analyzez personal data to explore The Office U.S. watching habits, such as:
- * cleaning the data by removing unnecessary columns - !not recommended for large scale projects
+ * cleaning the data by removing unnecessary columns - !not recommended for large scale projects;
- * filters data to include only The Office U.S. episodes watched for more than 1 minute - to exclude previews/trailers
+ * filters data to include only The Office U.S. episodes watched for more than 1 minute - to exclude previews/trailers;
- * converts Start Time and Duration for the library panda to understand and perform calculations
+ * converts Start Time and Duration for the library panda to understand and perform calculations;
- * analyze data - how much did i watch The Office U.S., when did i watch The Office U.S. - on which days and which hours + use plot
+ * analyze data - how much did i watch The Office U.S., when did i watch The Office U.S. - on which days and which hours + use plot;
- * also analyze most/least watched episode in The Office
+ * also analyze most/least watched episode in The Office.

 Results: